Application Opens: June 3, 2019

 The intent of this award — which is supported by the Journal of Surgical Research and its publisher, Elsevier Science — is to provide early-career research support to junior faculty members of the AAS.

-- Applicants must be full-time faculty who are within five years of completion of their surgical training and have not yet attained the rank of Associate Professor
+- Applicants must be full-time faculty who have not yet attained the rank of Associate Professor

 - Faculty in any surgical specialty or discipline are eligible